rocketboosters/reviser/README.md

 ```

+The subsets are fuzzy-matched unless the --exact flag is used.

 ## shell

-Special command to use in run command groups/macros to start interactive
+Macro command to convert to interactive shell operation.
-command mode for the terminal.
-Useful when in scenarios where you wish to
-prefix an interactive session with commonly executed commands.
-For example, if
-you want to select certain targets with the select command as part of starting
-the shell, you could create a run command group/macro in your lambda.yaml that
-executes the select command and then executes the shell command.
-This would
-updated the selection and then with the shell command, start the shell in
-interactive mode.
-Without specifying the shell command here, the run command
-group/macro would just set a selection and then exit.

 ```
 usage: shell

 ```

+This is a special command to use in run command groups/macros to start interactive
+command mode for the terminal.
+Useful when in scenarios where you wish to prefix an
+interactive session with commonly executed commands.
+For example, if you want to select
+certain targets with the select command as part of starting the shell, you could create
+a run command group/macro in your lambda.yaml that executes the select command and then
+executes the shell command.
+This would updated the selection and then with the shell
+command, start the shell in interactive mode.
+Without specifying the shell command
+here, the run command group/macro would just set a selection and then exit.

 ## status

-Shows the current status information for each of the selected lambda targets.
+Show the current status information for each of the selected lambda targets.

 ```
 usage: status [qualifier]